a woman with yellow lips and eyes closed

 Share your experience

 Talk to a friend or search for people’s stories of bad days online.
 Bad days make relatable stories because they help us commiserate with millions who also have had bad days.
-It is an unavoidable part of life, and it helps us appreciate the good days.
+They are an unavoidable part of life, and they help us appreciate the good days and make us grow.

 It could be worse